Neihouse/llm2daw/README.md

 ## About the Project

-LLM2DAW brings natural language processing and music production together, enhancing the capabilities of Ableton Live.
+LLM2DAW brings audio/natural language processing and music production together, enhancing the capabilities of Ableton Live.
 Whether you're looking to innovate your sound design or seeking a fresh approach to musical composition, this plugin offers a plethora of opportunities.

 ## Features